 - minimum shutter speed.

-You can program any of the custom buttons to access your Fuji AUTO ISO setting.
+You can program any custom button to access your Fuji AUTO ISO setting.

 I used the front command dial (on the front of the camera below the shutter button) on older cameras like the X-T2, X-E3, and X100F.
-In the Button/Dial Settings, set COMMAND to ISO DIAL SETTING, or ISO DIAL SETTING (A) to COMMAND, depending on the camera.
-Rotating the front command dial now allows you to immediately switch between AUTO1, AUTO2, and AUTO3.
+In the Button/Dial Settings, set COMMAND to ISO DIAL SETTING or ISO DIAL SETTING (A) to COMMAND, depending on the camera.
+Rotating the front command dial immediately lets you switch between AUTO1, AUTO2, and AUTO3.

-Newer cameras don’t allow you to do this anymore and I really miss that feature!
+Newer cameras no longer allow you to do this, and I miss that feature!
 If you have an extra custom button to spare, hold the DISP/BACK button and assign ISO AUTO SETTING to the button you wish to use.

-Or, at a minimum, at least put AUTO ISO in your My Menu so you can quickly get to it after pressing MENU.
+Or, at a minimum, at least put ISO or AUTO ISO in your My Menu so you can quickly get to it after pressing MENU.

 Overriding Full AUTO ISO in a pinch

-There are times when you’ll want a slower shutter speed to show movement and will need to adjust quickly.
-This is one of the beauties of using the Fuji AUTO ISO settings in concert with their awesome ergonomics.
+Sometimes, you’ll want a slower shutter speed to show movement and need to adjust quickly.
+This is one of the beauties of using the Fuji AUTO ISO settings in concert with their excellent ergonomics.

-In the above example, I was in and out of buildings, shooting in AUTO ISO so that I’d maintain a fast enough shutter speed to freeze movement as I bounced between lighting situations.
+In the above example, I was in and out of buildings, shooting in AUTO ISO to maintain a fast enough shutter speed to freeze movement as I bounced between lighting situations.

 But as I watched this scene, I wanted to show a subtle movement to put the viewer there.
 I quickly dropped my shutter dial to 1/60 and snapped this photo during the action.

-Before going back outside I put the shutter dial back in AUTO to give me the minimum of 1/200 that I had programmed for sharp images in the AUTO ISO menu.
+Before going back outside, I put the shutter dial back in AUTO to give me the minimum of 1/250 that I had programmed for sharp images in the AUTO ISO menu.
 I was now back in Aperture priority and a pseudo-shutter priority with the Auto ISO.